Course Descriptions

 Immigration and Citizenship Law - LAWS 7065

 Covers legal issues pertaining to noncitizens of the United States, especially their right to enter and remain as immigrants and nonimmigrants.
-Specific topics include admission and exclusion, deportation, and refugees and political asylum.
-This course approaches these topics from various perspectives, including constitutional law, statutory interpretation, planning, ethics, history, and policy.
+Topics include admission and exclusion, deportation, and refugees and political asylum.
+Approaches topics from various perspectives, including constitutional law, statutory interpretation, planning, ethics, history and policy.
+3-4 credits, letter graded.

 Immigration Law and Immigrants' Rights - LAWS 7615

 Addresses four broad questions: Who is a citizen of the United States?
 Who else can come to this country?
 When and why can noncitizens be forced to leave?
 Who has the authority to answer these questions?
-These questions prompt us to examine the history of U.S. immigration, the constitutional-statutory-regulatory framework that governs immigration and citizenship law, and the federal agencies that administer it.
-Also addresses contemporary challenges to, and assertions of, immigrants? rights.
+These questions prompt us to examine the history of U.S. immigration, the constitutional-statutory-regulatory framework that governs immigration and citizenship law and the federal agencies that administer it.
+Also addresses contemporary challenges to, and assertions of, immigrants' rights.
+Same as PSCI 7181.
+4 credits, letter graded.

 Income Taxation - LAWS 6007